Table of Contents

 Automated communication utilizes predefined workflows and rules, often through an IF THIS THEN THAT logic or workflow engines connected via APIs.

-• Benefit: Increases efficiency by handling standard, codifiable situations with minimal room for error.
+- Benefit: Increases efficiency through a built‑in management feature that handles standard, codifiable situations with minimal room for error.

 Example in Healthcare: